gleam-lang/website/cheatsheets/gleam-for-php-users.md

 [1.0, ..list] // compile error, type mismatch
 ```

-### Maps
+### Dicts

-In PHP, the `array` type also covers maps and can have keys of any type as long as:
+In PHP, the `array` type can also be treated as a dictionary and can have keys of any type as long as:

 - the key type is `null`, an `int`, a `string` or a `bool` (some conversions
   occur, such as null to `""` and `false` to `0` as well as `true` to `1`